Al-Funduq: Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Al-Funduq came under Jordanian rule.

 The Jordanian census of 1961 found 137 inhabitants in Al-Funduq.

 Post-1967

 Since the Six-Day War in 1967, Al-Funduq has been under Israeli occupation.

 After the 1995 accords, 4.8% of Jinsafut and Al-Funduq land was classified as Area B, the remaining 95.2% as Area C.

+Demography

+Local origins

+Al-Funduq's residents originally came from Jab'it, near Duma.
+The village also absorbed refugees from Kafr Qara.